-As autumn is slowly transforming into a winter, the pitch and pinch in cold intensity across Kashmir are escalating.
-No sooner mercury dips, local markets flood with Kangeris (ember-abode pot) produced in different regions of the Valley.
-But unlike in other parts, where kangri artisans are confined in limited spaces, an entire Wakai village in south Kashmir’s Kulgam district thrives on kangeri making twelve months in a calendar year.
+As autumn is slowly transforming into winter, the pitch and pinch in cold intensity across Kashmir are escalating.
+No sooner than mercury dips, local markets flood with Kangeris (ember-abode pot) produced in different regions of the Valley.
+But unlike in other parts, where kangri artisans are confined in limited spaces, an entire Wakai village in south Kashmir’s Kulgam district thrives on kangri making twelve months in a calendar year.

 About 70 km from Srinagar, the sun is shining over Wakai (popularly known as OK village).
 Old mud houses with thatched roofs of the village appear on the scene after travelling 14 km (from Islamabad) and 3 km (from Kulgam) districts respectively.
-There are least signs of constructions in Wakai, unlike neighbouring villages where construction boom seems to be changing the countryside.
-Besides planted with walnut and apple trees, freshwater streams (guarded by poplar trees and pebbles) flow close to recently harvested fields in OK village.
+There are least signs of construction in Wakai, unlike neighbouring villages where the construction boom seems to be changing the countryside.
+Besides being planted with walnut and apple trees, freshwater streams (guarded by poplar trees and pebbles) flow close to recently harvested fields in OK village.

-It is twelve in the noon and villagers are busy in their routine tasks.
-Some men are placing koundals or earthen bowl-shaped pots (which form the core of kangeri) on sidewalks for drying under the naked sun.
+It is twelve in the noon and villagers are busy with their routine tasks.
+Some men are placing koundals or earthen bowl-shaped pots (which form the core of kangri) on sidewalks for drying under the naked sun.
 Female folks are ferrying big wicker baskets containing koundals on their head.
 On a roadside, an old man with weathered looks and soiled hands is busy lining up koundals.
 He is Abdul Rehman Kumar, a potter in his mid-sixties.
 He has been making these pots for more than fifty years now.